1929 Auckland Rugby League season: Improvements to Carlaw Park

 After a series of very wet matches played at Carlaw Park and many requests for improved changing and washing conditions the Auckland Rugby League met to discuss the matter.
 They planned to “increase the showers and add hot water installations”.
 The Devonport delegate said “his club now shared the expense of a bus, and the team went to the Tepid Baths after each match.
 Another delegate said that hot water provision was required for curtain-raiser and other teams, which did not desire to leave the ground”.
 The league decided to begin with the work and complete it by Saturday week.

 On 9 October the Management Committee met regarding the improvement of accommodation at Carlaw Park.
 Chairman Mr. George Rhodes said that an extra stand with dressing rooms would cost £12,000 which was money that the league did not have.
 The existing stand was taken up with 800 vice-presidents who gained free entry and so there was little revenue to be gained by adding to this area.
 He did however say that they were “keen to assist players in providing better dressing rooms and offices where the League could centralise its business.

 South Sydney tour

 South Sydney became the first ever Australian club to tour New Zealand.
 They played three matches.
 Two were played against Marist Old Boys at Carlaw Park on consecutive Saturdays and a midweek game was played against Huntly in Huntly.
-They were defeated in the first match 10–9, before winning the return match 25–5.
+They were defeated in the first match 10–9, before winning the return match 21–5.
+In their loss to Marist Charles Gregory scored all the Marist points through two tries, a conversion and a penalty.
+For South Sydney Jack Why scored their only try in the first game against Marist, while in their second game which they won Benny Wearing, Carl Eggen, Harry Eyers, and Alf Binder all scored.